Applies to: Circuit Tracks

 You can also drag and drop individual or multiples from a file browser (e.g. Finder on Mac) into these slots.

-You can hold the Alt key on your keyboard while dragging content with the mouse to copy it to a new slot:
+You can hold the Alt key on your keyboard while dragging content with the mouse to copy it to a new slot.

-The first section shown on the page is Projects, this shows the projects of the unit in the slots they are saved in.
+The first section shown on the page is Projects, which shows the projects of the unit in the slots they are saved in.
 The name of the project is shown as well as the colour it shows on the unit.
 You can click any slot here to change its name, replace it with a different Project, or, change its colour.
 You can also send it to Circuit Tracks, download it to your computer or remove it from the pack:

 Pressing samples will take you to the samples screen which shows the samples in the pack.
 These are all audio files.
 You can upload different formats, but all audio will be converted to 48khz Mono 16bit when sent to Circuit Tracks.
-Selecting a sample will allow you to change its name, replace the samples, send it to the Circuit Tracks, download it to your computer, or remove it from the pack.
+Selecting a sample allows you to change its name, replace the samples, send it to the Circuit Tracks, download it to your computer, or remove it from the pack.
 You can also drag and drop samples from a file browser (e.g. Finder on Mac) into these slots.
 No sample can be longer than 98.3 seconds, and you can store a total of 196.6 seconds worth of samples.